amontalenti/rapid-web-slides/index.rst

 Server Setup
 ------------

-So far, all of our development has been "local" -- namely, you do all your work directly on your development workstation.
+So far, all of our development has been "local".

 This has lots of benefits: